 Full committee review is required for all non-exempt research.
 Non-exempt research is any research that falls under sections III-A through III-E of the NIH Guidelines.
 When you submit a protocol that involves non-exempt research, the IBC Office will add it to the agenda of an IBC meeting and assign it to reviewers.
 Protocols must be received two weeks prior to an IBC meeting to be considered for review that month.See upcoming meetings and deadlines

 Assignment of primary and secondary reviewers is based on the nature of the research described in your protocol and the expertise of the IBC members.

 - Biological Safety reviewer

-All protocols are also assigned to a member of the IU Environmental Health and Safety - Biological Safety for review.
+All protocols are also assigned to a member of the IU Environmental Health and Safety Office's Biological Safety Program for review.